Analysis of Material Issues

 |

 Establish the "Disaster Recovery Procedures for the Information Center of Taiwan Business Bank," "Information System Management Procedures for the Information Technology Department of Taiwan Business Bank," "Information Security and Maintenance Procedures for Taiwan Business Bank," and "Regulations Governing Operational Continuity of Information Systems for Taiwan Business Bank," and other related regulations. | Keep strengthening disaster response capabilities and build an adequate IT system backup mechanism for better disaster response.
-Restore the minimum acceptable level of service within the promised recovery time in case of a disaster in order to protect customers' rights. | Prevent potential negative impact; manage actual positive impact: Enforce the annual cyber security maintenance program.
-Organize regular offsite IT center disaster recovery drills to verify the backup center's offsite recovery capacity.
+Restore the minimum acceptable level of service within the promised recovery time in case of a disaster in order to protect customers' rights. | Prevent potential negative impact and manage potential positive impact: Organize regular offsite IT center disaster recovery drills to verify the backup center's offsite recovery capacity.
 Perform business impact analysis on various threats in order to devise adequate backup measures to ensure business continuity during severe business disruption. |

-5 | Corporate Governance | Corporate Governance Unit |
+6 | Corporate Governance | Corporate Governance Unit |

 Implement corporate governance guidelines to create a stronger corporate governance organization and system while enforcing corporate governance and ethical corporate management in order to protect stakeholders' rights and enhance Board effectiveness. | The Board of Directors follows the Articles of Incorporation, shareholders’ meeting resolutions, and laws and regulations to perform their duties, and create a mutually beneficial environment for the Bank and its stakeholders based on ethics and integrity as well as an emphasis on corporate governance. | Preventing potential negative impact: Promote board diversity and fulfillment of board member roles, and enforce business integrity and ethics as well as compliance training and build a culture of integrity. |

-6 | Investing and financing climate action | Sustainable Finance Unit |
+7 | Investing and financing climate action | Sustainable Finance Unit |

 |